OpenNos/OpenNos/README.md

 - Password is not recognized : verify that your password is hash in sha512 and that your launcher(made it yourself) is done with the most recent nostaleX.dat
 - Monsters don't move : parse mv packets.
 - Recipe don't work : parse each recipe by click on them for packets.
-- The emulator will close after a few seconds : Please check if you port is not already use (eg.skype...)
+- The emulator closes after a few seconds : Please check if port 80 is not already in use (eg.skype...)

 ##1 Install SSDT For VS##
 http://go.microsoft.com/fwlink/?LinkID=393520&clcid=0x409

 ##2 Install MySQL Installer (Just navigate thru Installer)##
 http://dev.mysql.com/downloads/windows/installer/

 Installer Packages: